5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

 If your macOS Partion (APFS) is not displayed in Bootpicker, do the following (OpenCore 0.7.2 and newer):

 - **UEFI > APFS**: Change `MinDate` and `MinVersion` to `-1`.
-This disables APFS driver verifictaion, so it loads no matter which version you are using (from macOS High Sierra onwards, because that's when APFS was introduced).
+This disables APFS driver verification, so it loads no matter which version you are using (from macOS High Sierra onwards, because that's when APFS was introduced).

 **BACKGROUND**: If you use an OS older than Big Sur and both values are set to default (`0`) you won't see your macOS Partition, because the APFS driver won't load.
 This is a security feature which should ensure that your macOS boots using a verified APFS driver.
 To maximize compatibility with older macOS versions, I would disable it during Install.